fruitiecutiepie/icara/1_problem/System Requirements.md

 > Emotional products are driven by feelings.
 They should be easy to process.
 Don't sell the technical details.
 Sell the experience.[^1]

+Another feature consideration/reiteration after actually conducting market research:

+Skin profile: Concerns, type, goals, phototype
+Avg price from all users and given the same size, can compare price differences with products that have the same ingredients Skin changes trigger, what triggers what?
+Skin changes log - daily photos?
+But don’t store as single photos, and user can’t edit, take only one photo/day, give a face/photo position guideline, Make a timelapse, if you can make this using biometric face scanning, 💯

+Scanning barcode is a must-have.
+This is possible.
+Multiple apps have proven this.

+Expect millions of product records

+We have community and personal brands

+Hmm people seem to like to rate their skin every day? 😂 well, we can do something like a checklist to do app every day on widget so that it’s easy to log in

+So we can make daily photos and rating for skin conditions and concerns 😂

+Skipped skincare routine tick mark!
+Interesting, can show analytics

+Ofc, skincare routine will automatically tell users if some ingredients clashes, this is considering morning/night routine, and even per day basis (exfoliator is a good use case / example for this)

+Ofc, the initial database come preloaded with well-known brands

+Wow, Wishlist items can also be listed as options in user’s routine, so users can visualise their routine with that item, and also it can act as a reminder for them!
+Or we can remind them, idk

+Why do users find these useful?
+Because ultimately, they spent effort, time, energy, and money to these products.
+They want to know if it’s worth it.
+If we can help users maximise their cost-gain ratio, then it’s within their own best interest to download our app.
+This is the underlying motive.

+> DON’T MAKE IT COMPLICATED.
+MAKE IT SIMPLE.
+DON’T GET IN THE WAY OF USER’S ROUTINE.
+COMPLEMENT THEM.
+DON’T DISRUPT THEIR DAY.

+Hmm, I think desktop app or at least web is necessary.
+Mobile is too impractical.
+I hate it.
+Screen real-estate is too small.
+At least it seems to be, or competitors' UX just suck.
+They seem too complicated.
+Sometimes they use too much "smooth" motion.
+I hate it.
+I just want to get things done.
+Fast.
+As fast as I can.
+And they promote their app at every chance they get.
+I hate it.
+Stop it please.
+If I like your app and genuinely think your extra feature is worth it, I'll check it out myself.
+I promise.
+You don't need to remind me.
+I just need to know what else you offer.
+I don't get amnesia at every screen change.

+Let the retailers do the work to convince users that their products are best for users (you don’t need to compete with them).
+Don’t add to users’ confusion.
+Just add their products, whatever they got it for, whether or not it’s any good; they already have it.
+Your app's job is to make user’s life easier.
+Focus on your job and do it well.

 ## Non-functional requirements

 [^1]: [Newsletter | Science backlash effect | September 1, 2023](https://nickkolenda.com/newsletter/2023-09-01)